CodeAndChaosDev/cybersecurity-notes/tryhackme-writeups/Network Fundamentals/LAN/LAN-topologies.md

 ## Key Points

 1. Star Topology

 • Devices connect to a central device like a switch or hub.

 • Advantages:

 • Reliable and scalable, making it easy to add devices.

 • Disadvantages:

 • More expensive due to increased cabling and equipment.

 • Higher maintenance needed as the network grows.

 • A failure of the central device affects all connected devices.

-• A Major flaw: If the switch goes down then the network will no longer work since every packet goes trough it,
+• A Major flaw: If the switch goes down then the network will no longer work since every packet goes trought it.

 2. Bus Topology

 • All devices connect to a single backbone cable.

 • Advantages:

 • Cost-effective and easy to set up.

 • Disadvantages:

 • Data congestion can occur, leading to slow performance.

 • Troubleshooting is difficult due to all data traveling the same route.

 • If the backbone cable fails, all devices lose connectivity.

 • A Major Flaw: It can't handle a large amount of data.
 (Sending a large amount of packets as quickly as possible, might take down the network).

 ![alt text](image.png)

 3. Ring Topology

 • Devices connect in a loop, sending data around until it reaches the destination.

 • Advantages:

 • Less cabling required; easier troubleshooting since data moves in one direction.

 • Reduced chances of bottlenecks compared to bus topology.

 • Disadvantages:

 • If any device or connection fails, the entire network breaks down.

 • Data may take longer to reach its destination as it may pass through multiple devices first.

 • Major Flaw is if a devices goes down or a cable is broken, then data will no longer be passed.

 ![alt text](image-1.png)

 4. What is a Switch?

 • A switch connects multiple devices in a network via ports and is common in larger networks.

 • More efficient than hubs because switches direct data only to the intended device, minimizing unnecessary network traffic.

 ![alt text](image-2.png)

 5. What is a Router?

 • Routers connect different networks and facilitate the transfer of data between them.

 • They establish paths for data to travel, ensuring successful delivery across diverse network connections.

 ![alt text](image-3.png)